Payments Management

 2. Click on the Create Post Dated tab.

-3. Change the total payment amount if necessary.
+3. Change the total payment amount as required.

 4. Enter the number of payments which will be made.